Why fit Carbon Wheels?

 This is certainly true, but you might be surprised at the amount of other reasons why you would set yourself up with carbon wheels.

-At TLR we are constantly amazed to hear how people's performance improves after purchasing their new wheels (or renting them through our TLR Race Wheel Rental business).
+As owner of the TLR Race Wheel brand, I am constantly amazed to hear how people's performance improves after purchasing their new wheels (or renting them through our TLR Race Wheel Rental business).
 This excites me about the product we supply and the benefit we can provide for people competing in our sport.

-I share with many of our customers my ideas on the "9 reasons why you need carbon wheels” to improve their bike performance.
+I share with many of our customers the following "11 reasons why you need carbon wheels” to improve their bike performance.

 It is said that up to 95% of riding effort is used to overcome wind resistance and the other 5% is actually used for efficient propulsion.
 The objective then is to make everything to do with cycling as streamlined as possible.
 This is why frames, components, wheels, helmets, seating position and even the type of material used for clothing are constantly evolving to gain precious advantages in the 95% part of riding.

-The first two points are on aerodynamic advantage:
+The first three points are on aerodynamic advantage: